-It took twenty-seven days and was a celebration of the link between pharaoh and the god Amun.
-The procession started at Karnak and finished at Luxor Temple, one and a half miles (2.4 kilometres) to the south.
+It took twenty-seven days and was a celebration of the link between the pharaoh and the god Amun.
+The procession started at Karnak and finished at Luxor Temple, one and a half miles (2.4 kilometers) to the south.

 Ancient Egyptian festivals

 It was the statue of the god Amun and covered with holy water and linen sheets, and decorated with gold and silver.
 The priests then placed the god in a memorial and onto the traditional baroque supported by poles for carrying.
 Pharaoh arose from the temple, his priests carrying the baroque on their shoulders, and together they moved into the crowded streets.
 A crowd of Nubian militaries serving as guards beats their drums, and musicians escorted the priests in song as incense filled the air.

 At Luxor, (right)Pharaoh of Egypt and his clergy entered the temple and a ceremony was held to revive Amon, reconstitute the universe and transfer the power of Amun to Pharaoh.

 When he finally emerged from the temple sanctuary, the enormous crowds cheered him and celebrated the guaranteed fruitfulness of the earth and the expectation of plentiful crops.